stathuang/dmhuang.github.io/index.md

 description: Personal Webpage
 ---

 I am a 4th year Ph.D. student in statistics at Harvard University.
-My research interests include high-dimensional statistics and Bayesian methodology.
-I am especially interested in developing new methodologies to provide more efficient and stable estimation for investigating the dependence structure in high-dimensional data, which include dimension reduction and variable selection.
+My research interests include high-dimensional statistics and Bayesian inference.
+I am especially interested in developing new methodologies for more efficient and stable analyses of the dependence structure in high-dimensional data, which include dimension reduction and variable selection.
-Meanwhile, I enjoy establishing theoretical guarantees for these new methods with probabilistic tools such as random matrices theories and information theories.
+Meanwhile, I enjoy establishing the theoretical guarantees for these new methods with probabilistic tools such as random matrices theories and information theories.

 **Contact**